 May 24: Michael Green Book Talk

 Please note: This event has been rescheduled from an earlier event.
-A link to RSVP on EventBrite will not be posted until May 10, 2017.

 Please join the Global Taiwan Institute for a book talk on By More than Providence: Grand Strategy and American Power in the Asia Pacific Since 1783 (Columbia University Press), by Michael J. Green.
 In his new book, Green explores the primary drivers for, as well as the past, present, and future of American grand strategy in the Asia-Pacific region.
 The discussion will devote special attention to how Taiwan fits into US strategic thinking about Asia.